cromulus/pi-kiosk/README.md

 - Missing sensors: the Python daemon keeps running, uses the fallback brightness, and never blanks the screen based on motion (since it has none).
 You can also flip `ENABLE_DISTANCE_SENSOR/LIGHT` to false to suppress repeated retries.
+- Remote viewing: VNC is disabled by default.
+When enabled, it respects the port and password file you configure; leave the password blank only on trusted networks.
 - Missing brightness utility: you can point `BACKLIGHT_PATH` to `/sys/class/backlight/.../brightness` if `brightnessctl` is not viable.
 - Chromium token safety: the URL is constructed runtime so the token never lives